How It Works

 Late Review

 Reviews published more than 60 days after release.
-These count toward the overall disparity as a secondary metric.

 Why 60 days?
 This window captures the period when most professional reviews are published and when user scores are most actively being submitted.
-It also prevents journalists from gaming their scores by selectively reviewing older games where user sentiment has shifted or stabilized.

 Primary vs. Overall Disparity